nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 4, 5, 6
 7, 8, 9
 ```
+Note that if you moved a button in the app to a new location you need to use the original location and not the new one.

 Known issues:
 - The Smart plug - ESS105/BT has a USB port that can be controlled by the app and the integration.
 However, I wasn't able to find in the